architect/arc.codes/public/intro/philosophy.md

 - Comments start with `#`
 - Sections start with `@`
-- **Everything between sections becomes instructions for generating AWS infrastructure**
+- **Everything between sections becomes instructions for generating AWS resources**

 `.arc` files are made up of the following sections: